-- 1. The Board of Examiners will appoint all examiners of the programme before the start of each academic year and furthermore as often as necessary. - 2.
-As examiners only professors, associate professors, assistant professors (including tenure trackers) and lecturers of TU Delft can be appointed.
-Examiners must have obtained a university teaching qualification (UTQ) or equivalent, an exemption for the UTQ, or are in the process of obtaining the UTQ. - 3 In special cases, a deviation from the requirements in section 2 of this article is permitted.
-A motivated request has to be put forward to the Board of Examiners. - 4.
-The Board of Examiners may appoint experts from outside the institution as examiners.
-Such appointments shall be made for a maximum period of two years, with the possibility of extending this period for a maximum of 2 years each time. - 5.
-The Board of Examiners can set up ad hoc committees, including assessment committees as referred to in Article 23.
+- 1. The Board of Examiners will appoint all examiners of the programme before the start of each academic year and furthermore as often as necessary. - As examiners only professors, associate professors, assistant professors (including tenure trackers) and lecturers of TU Delft can be appointed.
+Examiners must have obtained a university teaching qualification (UTQ) or equivalent, or are in the process of obtaining the UTQ. - 3 In special cases, a deviation from the requirements in section 2 of this article is permitted.
+A motivated request thereto has to be put forward to the Board of Examiners by the head of the department or section.